TinfoilSubmarine/wofi-pass/README.md

 The `-t | --type` flag tells `wofi-pass` to type the choice instead of copying to clipboard.
 This also enables the autotype choice which types `username :tab password`.

-## Disclaimer???
-I know this script needs some work; it was mostly hacked together in an afternoon to get the minimum functionality I needed.